vincenzo0203/CrimeMiner/README.md

 ### Install JDK 17
 - Open CMD, then run the following command: sudo apt install openjdk-17-jdk
-- After installation run on CMD the following command: gedit ~/.bashrc
+- After installation run on CMD the following command: sudo -i
+- Then run gedit ~/.bashrc
 - When the file is opened, go at the end and add the following lines:
     - export JAVA_HOME="/usr/lib/jvm/java-1.17.0-openjdk-amd64"
     - export PATH="/usr/lib/jvm/java-1.17.0-openjdk-amd64/bin:$PATH"